From Macroscopy to Histology: Organization of the Central Nervous System

 Professor of Medicine at Brown University

-Karen Tashima, MD is a professor of medicine in the Division of Infectious Diseases at the Brown University in the United States.
+Karen Tashima is a professor of medicine in the Division of Infectious Diseases at the Brown University in the United States.
 She is the Director of the HIV Clinical Studies and Clinical Research Site Leader of the AIDS Clinical Trials Unit at The Miriam Hospital.
 Dr. Tashima is the study chair of an ACTG study evaluating the effectiveness of a new strategy to treat HIV-infected persons with drug resistant virus.
 In 2005, she received the HIV Leadership Award as Outstanding HIV/AIDS Clinical.

 Prof. Dr. Markus Kipp